Five Ways for Moms to Grab Some Me-Time

 4. Schedule your medicine-taking at a different time from your child’s.
 Some prescriptions have “slow down” and “ramp up” periods of a half-hour.
 Give yourself enough time so that your meds don’t wind down within the same time period as your child’s.
 If you both hit the valley at the same time, it makes for a rocky afternoon.
 And even the smallest argument can occupy the ADHD mind for hours.
 Stagger meds to avoid the problem, allowing you to focus on other opportunities the day has to bring.

 5. Stay up a little later.
 Many moms wake up early to get their precious me-time.
-But, as anyone with ADHD knows, mornings are tough!
+But, as anyone with ADHD knows, mornings are tough, especially if you are a night owl!
 Not only is it physically more difficult for many with ADHD to wake up, most of us are natural night owls.
 Yes, you need your sleep.
 But take 15-30 minutes every night for you-time.
 Flip through your favorite magazine, do word puzzles, or Google a topic you’ve always wanted to explore.
 Just don’t dive too far.
 Too much mental exercise will keep you up all night.

 However you do it, as my mom would say, the wolves must be fed.
 And while good mothers — like mine — stand at the ready to toss their rambunctious kids more, you also have to think of yourself more often than you do.